alan-turing-institute/pam-aad-oidc/README.md

    # The (time-limited) client secret generated for this application above
    client-secret="jbi58~72en43pqpdvwg6enb8r0ml3-hq-0ip2s9c"

-   # Microsoft.Graph scope to be requested.
-Unless there is a particular reason not to, use 'user.read'.
-   scope="user.read"

    # Name of AAD group that authenticated users must belong to
    group-name="Allowed PAM users"